awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-eventsourcemapping.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ParallelizationFactor`  <a name="cfn-lambda-eventsourcemapping-parallelizationfactor"></a>
-\(Streams\) The number of batches to process from each shard concurrently\.
+\(Streams only\) The number of batches to process from each shard concurrently\.
 The default value is 1\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`